ychang49265/precourse-unit-1/README.md

 Once you have everything set up, proceed on to the precourse challenges!

+## How do I get started?
+- After you've reviewed the setup instructions and installed everything you'll need, fork and clone this Repository (review [You Need To Know How To Use Github!](https://github.com/CodesmithLLC/dev-environment-setup#you-need-to-know-how-to-use-github) to learn how to fork and clone repositories)

 ## Instructions For The Precourse Challenges:

 We divided part 1 of the precourse challenges into three different levels.
 Each level has its own folder.
 Each folder consists of four items (ignore any other files/folders or items you see):